AdobeDocs/cja-apis/src/pages/endpoints/asset-management/index.md

 ### Response example details

-The response above shows the numbe of assets owned by user `exampleId`, classified by `componentType`.
+The response above shows the number of assets owned by user `exampleId`, classified by `componentType`.
+This user owns two projects, one calculated metric, and two segments.

 ### Request Parameters